Contexter/FountainAI/Workbooks/FountainAI FastAPI Guide v2.md

 # FountainAI FastAPI Guide v2
 > Prompting a Modular Shell Script Approach for Building FastAPI Applications with ChatGPT-4

 ## Introduction

 Developing applications can often be a complex and error-prone process, especially when working with specific requirements like an OpenAPI specification.
+Given an extensive OpenAPI specification, ensuring that every endpoint, operation, summary, and functionality matches precisely can be challenging.
+A direct approach might lead to the omission of important attributes, like `operationId`, and the use of placeholders, which results in an incomplete product.

 Using ChatGPT-4 with Canvas offers a unique opportunity to accelerate and streamline this process.
 This guide outlines a productive approach for building a FastAPI application, detailing the advantages of iterative, prompt-driven development and breaking tasks into manageable steps.
 It also highlights how this method offers an ideal balance between automation and human oversight, making application development more efficient and reliable.

-## The Problem

-When attempting to develop a complex application, it is easy to miss key details and fail to meet specifications comprehensively.
-Given an extensive OpenAPI specification, ensuring that every endpoint, operation, summary, and functionality matches precisely can be challenging.
-A direct approach might lead to the omission of important attributes, like `operationId`, and the use of placeholders, which results in an incomplete product.

 ## Solution: A Structured, Controlled Prompt Sequence